trupples/adi-documentation/docs/learning/sw_infrastructure/index.rst

 - Microcontroller / FPGA decision factors
 - Linux / no-OS / Zephyr support
 - Language support
-- Customer Enablement and System Prototyping
+- Hardware and Software Enablement,  System Prototyping
 - Signal chain architecture

 This tutorial will cover each of these in summary, accompanied by hands-on exercises with hardware.
 We’ll test drive key software utilities, run example programs, take some basic performance measurements, and prototype a simple seismic application example for strategic and key (S&K) customer Fred in the Shed Instruments.
 Finally, we’ll show how concepts can be applied to other data converter products – PLLs, DDS, IMUs, and more.

 The tutorial can be most easily run on a Raspberry Pi 4 or 400, but we’ll leave you with instructions on how to install everything on your ADI laptop, your co-worker’s Mac, and your other co-worker’s Linux box.
 You will walk away knowing how to bring up this portable, economical setup in customer lobbies, labs, and conference rooms.
+It also serves as a testing ground for elements that can be used in a future mixed-mode signal chain tutorial.

 You may recognize some of the material; this tutorial builds upon two previous ones: